 After several weeks of exploring and experimenting with stock market ideas, I am back to focusing on the basics as the first half of the year comes to a close.
 Although I am constantly wandering around the corners of the markets, kicking over rocks and looking for ideas and methodologies that have the promise of profit, I always come back to my deep value roots.

-the old standby screen based on Walter Schloss' approach to the markets.
+On Thursday, I examined the old standby screen based on Walter Schloss' approach to the markets.
 Today I want to look at another old favorite screen that has served me very well over the years.

 The screen is very simple and basic.
 I look for companies that trade below book value, pay a dividend, are currently profitable and have been able to grow sales and earnings for the past five years.
 This simple screen has provided some powerful ideas over the years, and I expect it will continue to do so.